-- be enrolled in the finance or economics (BSBA or BAE) majors - have earned a minimum of 90 credit hours (excluding credit hours earned in Achievement Academy/Bridge Program courses and preparatory courses) - have achieved a minimum cumulative GPA of 3.50 - have successfully completed the following courses: - ECO 201 Principles of Microeconomics - ECO 202 Principles of Microeconomics - FIN 201 Fundamentals of Financial Management - FIN 430 Financial Forecasting or ECO 351 Introduction to Econometrics
+- be enrolled in the finance or economics (BSBA or BAE) majors - have earned a minimum of 90 credit hours (excluding credit hours earned in Achievement Academy/Bridge

+Program courses and preparatory courses)

+- have achieved a minimum cumulative GPA of 3.50

+- have successfully completed the following courses:

+- ECO 201 Principles of Microeconomics

+- ECO 202 Principles of Microeconomics

+- FIN 201 Fundamentals of Financial Management

+- FIN 310 Analysis of Financial

+- FIN 320 Banking

+- FIN 330 Investments

-For further details on the AMP, refer to Accelerated Master's Program in the Academic Policies and Regulations section of the AUS Undergraduate Catalog.
+- For further details on the AMP, refer to Accelerated Master's Program in the Academic Policies and Regulations

+section of the AUS Undergraduate Catalog.
 For the list of MSF FIN courses available to AMP students, consult the Course Descriptions section of this catalog.
 Course prerequisites and background requirements must be met.